On this page you can find the internship projects currently available.

 Group website

-General topic: Neuronal coding, Neural network dynamics, Connectivity, Olfaction, Learning & Memory, Magnetoreception, Sleep, Neurophysics, Neuroactive substances, Neurotoxins
+General topic: Neuronal coding, Olfaction, Magnetoreception, Neural network dynamics, Gut-Brain Axis, Learning & Memory

-Methodology: Two-photon microscopy, Calcium imaging, Optogenetics, Data analysis, Machine Learning, Neural network models
+Methodology: Two-photon microscopy, Calcium imaging, Data analysis, Machine Learning, Neural network models

 Project description: We offer an involvement in different projects on the above-mentioned topics.
-Our core facility is a two-photon in vivo imaging platform, our standard models are honeybees, fruit flies, ants.
-Students will receive training in the required techniques, like in vivo morphological and functional imaging, advanced image analysis, Machine learning, Automatized behavioural assays, Statistical data analysis, Genetic engineering, Beekeeping.
-Programming platforms: MATLAB, Python.
+Our core facility is a two-photon in vivo imaging platform, our standard models are honeybees, fruit flies, and ants.
+Interns will receive training in all required techniques, like in vivo morphological and functional imaging, advanced image analysis, machine learning, automatized behavioural assays, statistical data analysis, beekeeping, programming platforms: MATLAB, Python.

 Type of internship: Curricular/Post-graduate